David Lee, acupuncturist and practitioner of Chinese herbs

 The decision to be an acupuncturist was when I was fresh out of an undergraduate university.
 I was looking for a life-long passion with a psychology degree and pre-medicine.
 A senior acupuncturist had told me the benefits of being an acupuncturist.
 That I can treat stubborn and chronic diseases was attractive.
 It turned out acupuncture fills the dire need in healthcare.
 Since then, I felt the calling and had never turned back.
 It led me to a path of new discoveries for my patients and the world.

-David Lee’s mission is to spread peace through increasing the accessibility and efficacy of healthcare.
+David Lee’s mission is to spread peace through increasing the accessibility and efficacy of healthcare in all the nations.
 He accomplishes this by training user-friendly techniques for both professionals and lay public.
 His core value is to improve the lives of as many people as possible.

 Publications by David Lee